rdfostrich/article-jws2018-ostrich/content/abstract.md

 ## Abstract
 <!-- Context      -->
-The latest version of Linked Open Datasets typically receive most of the attention when publishing on the Web.
+When publishing Linked Open Datasets on the Web, most attention is typically directed to their latest version.
-Nevertheless, a lot of useful information can still be found in or between the previous versions.
+Nevertheless, useful information is present in or between previous versions.
 <!-- Need         -->
-In order to exploit this historical dataset information in dataset analysis, such as concept drift analysis, there is an emerging need to maintain the history of these datasets as RDF archives.
+In order to exploit this historical information in dataset analysis, we need to maintain history in RDF archives.
-Existing approaches either require a lot of storage space for maintaining these archives, or their interface is not expressive or efficient enough with respect to the querying demand against versioned datasets.
+Existing approaches either require a lot of storage space, or they expose an insufficiently expressive or efficient interface with respect to querying demands.
 <!-- Task         -->
-Therefore, RDF archives containing multiple versions must be stored efficiently, while at the same time enabling efficient querying.
+In this article, we introduce an RDF archiving technique that is able to store datasets with a low storage overhead, by compressing consecutive versions and adding metadata for reducing lookup times.
 <!-- Object       -->
-In this article, we introduce a technique that is able to store RDF archives with a low storage overhead by compressing consecutive versions and adding metadata for reducing lookup times.
-Furthermore, we introduce algorithms based on this technique for efficiently evaluating queries *at* a certain version, *between* any two versions and *for* versions.
+We introduce algorithms based on this technique for efficiently evaluating queries *at* a certain version, *between* any two versions, and *for* versions.
-Finally, we evaluate OSTRICH, an implementation of this technique using the BEAR RDF archiving benchmark.
+Using the BEAR RDF archiving benchmark, we evaluate our implementation, called OSTRICH.
 <!-- Findings     -->
-Results show that our approach introduces a new trade-off regarding storage space, ingestion time and querying efficiency.
+Results show that OSTRICH introduces a new trade-off regarding storage space, ingestion time, and querying efficiency.
-By processing and storing more metadata during ingestion time, we can significantly lower the average lookup time for versioning queries when compared to other approaches.
+By processing and storing more metadata during ingestion time, it significantly lowers average lookup time for versioning queries.
-For many smaller dataset versions, our approach performs relatively better than for few larger dataset versions compared to other approaches.
+OSTRICH performs better for many smaller dataset versions than for few larger dataset versions.
-Furthermore, our approach enables efficient offsets in query result streams, which is useful for random access in results but not explicitly supported in other existing approaches.
+Furthermore, it enables efficient offsets in query result streams, which is useful for random access in results.
 <!-- Conclusion   -->
-Our storage technique reduces query evaluation time for versioning queries by moving part of it to a preprocessing step during ingestion time, which only in some cases increases storage space when compared to other appraches.
+Our storage technique reduces query evaluation time for versioned queries through a preprocessing step during ingestion time, which only in some cases increases storage space when compared to other approaches.
 This allows data owners to store and query multiple versions of their dataset efficiently,
 <!-- Perspectives -->
-which lowers the barrier towards historical dataset publication and analysis at a low cost.
+which lowers the barrier to historical dataset publication and analysis.

 <span id="keywords"><span class="title">Keywords:</span> Linked Data, RDF archiving, Semantic Data Versioning, storage, querying</span>